8 Things to Do in Osaka, Japan for First-Time Visitors

 Kushikatsu

 Lastly, kushikatsu is Osaka’s traditional fried food.
-A variety of meats, vegetables and fish are individually skewered, coated with panko, and deep fried for enjoyment.
+A variety of meats, vegetables, and fish are individually skewered, coated with panko, and deep-fried for enjoyment.
 You can find a delicious assortment of kushikatsu at restaurants all around Osaka and street vendors alike.
+I can atttest that trying kushikatsu is among the top 10 things to do in Osaka, you honestly can’t leave the city without trying it!
+There’s a huge variety of kushikatsu, but no matter what meat, vegetable, or dessert you’re frying, every kushikatsu is a delicious morsel offering a taste of Osaka’s deep-fried tradition.

 3. Get the Osaka E-Pass to See Osaka’s Top Sights